lmnaslimited/lens-docs/src/content/docs/ai-test-pilot/test_steps/on_load.md

 ### Purpose of the On Load Action

-- **Default Values**: Automatically sets default values for fields when a new document is loaded.
+- **Default Values**: Checks the values that are automatically loaded for fields when a document is opened.
 - **Field Properties**: Verifies field properties such as mandatory, read-only, and hidden statuses.

 ### Required Fields for On Load Action